 "I can confirm that we have launched an investigation."

-In a statement, Poundland described the controversy as a "storm in a tea cup" and said the complaints "contrasted with thousands of people who said they loved our naughty elf pictures - not least because it reminded them that Britain is famous for the saucy postcard and panto", the statement said.
+In a statement, Poundland described the controversy as a "storm in a tea cup" and said the complaints "contrasted with thousands of people who said they loved our naughty elf pictures - not least because it reminded them that Britain is famous for the saucy postcard and panto".

 "We’re just pleased the number of people who didn’t get the joke is so small."